npm/npm/doc/config.md

 Where to store temporary files and folders.
 All temp files are deleted on success, but left behind on failure for forensic purposes.

+### unicode

+* Default: true
+* Type: Boolean

+When set to true, npm uses unicode characters in the tree output.
+When false, it uses ascii characters to draw trees.

 ### unsafe-perm

 * Default: false if running as root, true otherwise